Unique and surprising narrative twists in the Book of ActsWritten by Subby Szterszky

 In the first book, O Theophilus, I have dealt with all that Jesus began to do and teach, until the day when he was taken up, after he had given commands through the Holy Spirit to the apostles whom he had chosen.
 He presented himself alive to them after his suffering by many proofs, appearing to them during forty days and speaking about the kingdom of God (Acts 1:1-3).

 Together with the Gospel of Luke, the Book of Acts forms a two-volume history of the life of Jesus and the birth of the Church.
 Luke and Acts are the only books of Scripture written by a non-Jew, but they make up over a quarter of the New Testament, more than the work of any other single author.

-Luke, who wrote both volumes, was an educated gentile as well as being the Apostle Paul’s friend, physician and travelling companion.
-Like his earlier Gospel, Acts is written in polished, elegant Greek, built on careful research and attention to detail.
-It’s also marked by Luke’s abiding concern for outsiders, foreigners and women.
+Luke, who wrote both volumes, was an educated gentile physician as well as the Apostle Paul’s friend and travelling companion.
+Like his earlier Gospel, Acts is written in polished Greek, built on careful research and attention to detail.
+It’s also marked by Luke’s deep concern for outsiders, foreigners and women.

 As a gifted historian inspired by the Holy Spirit, Luke included a wealth of narrative twists that would’ve surprised his original readers, grabbing their attention and subverting their expectations.
-His aim was to create a compelling and inspiring storyline that traced the spread of the Gospel through the unlikeliest of people and into corners of the world one would least expect.
+His aim was to create a compelling storyline that traced the spread of the Gospel through unlikely people into corners of the world one would least expect.

 The natural wonder of the Ascension

 Luke uses the Ascension as a bridge that connects the end of his Gospel with the start of the Book of Acts.
 His descriptions of the event in the two books are complementary, focusing on different details for different narrative purposes.
 Taken together, they form a complete picture that highlights both the humanity and the divinity of the departing Jesus.